prp-e/micro-controller-design/chapter03.md

 # Chapter 3 : Arithmetic Operations
 We do simple arithmetic operations in our daily life.
 For example, when you buy a candy for $2 , and you give the seller $5 banknote, he will give you $3.
 This is a simple subtraction we use in daily life.
 Or, if you want to buy a toy car for $100, and you have $80 in your pocket, you may go to bank and you will take $20 from your account.
 This is a simple addition and subtraction in daily life.
-But how a computer do that?!
+But how can a computer do that?!

 In previous chapter, we talked about how computer reads data.
 We talked about binary digits.
 In this chapter, we take a look that addition and subtraction of them.